pschlump/gintools/tools/jwt-cli/README.md

 # `jwt-cli` command-line tool

+This program is based on the original jwt-cli tool that is a part of the `"github.com/golang-jwt/jwt/v4"` package.
+There have been a huge number of improvements and changes.

 This is a simple tool to sign, verify and show JSON Web Tokens from the command line.

 The following will create and sign a token, then verify it and output the original claims: